sourcegraph/sourcegraph-public-snapshot/client/wildcard/src/components/Charts/components/bar-chart/README.md

 # Bar Chart

 The bar chart is one of the pre-built high-level data visualization components.
-Since it's pre-built component it has a few UI features that are already implemented inside the component.
+Since it's a pre-built component it has a few UI features that are already implemented inside the component.

 - **Data grouping**.
 A bar chart can render data in different modes,